zhli271828/Trace-F2-OLE-PCG/README.md

 # Trace-OLE PCG

-A prototype implementation of the binary OLE Pseudorandom Correlation Generator (PCG) in C.
+A prototype implementation of the binary OLE Pseudorandom Correlation Generator (PCG) in C following the [paper](https://eprint.iacr.org/2025/169).
-The paper will come soon on eprint.
 It is a secondary development based on the implementation of [$\mathbb{F}_4$ OLEAGE](https://github.com/sachaservan/FOLEAGE-PCG/).

 ## Organization